Ban-Zhan/ComplexHeatmap-reference/book/07-oncoprint.md

 For one gene in one sample, since different alteration types may be drawn into one same grid in the heatmap, we need to define how to add the graphics by providing a list of self-defined functions to `alter_fun` argument.
-Here if the graphics have no transparency, orders of how to add graphics matters.
+Here if the graphics have no transparency, order of adding graphics matters.
 In following example, snv are first drawn and then the indel.
-You can see rectangles for indels are actually smaller (`0.4*h`) than that for snvs (`0.9*h`) so that you can visualiza both snvs and indels if they are in a same grid.
-Names in the list of functions should correspond to the alteration types (here, `snv` and `indel`).
+You can see rectangles for indels are actually smaller (`0.4*h`) than that for snvs (`0.9*h`) so that you can visualize both snvs and indels if they are in a same grid.
+Names of the function list should correspond to the alteration types (here, `snv` and `indel`).

-For the self-defined graphic function (the functions in `alter_fun`, there should be four arguments which are positions of the grids on the heatmap (`x` and `y`), and widths and heights of the grids (`w` and `h`, which is measured in `npc` unit).
+For the self-defined graphic function (the functions in `alter_fun`, there should be four arguments which are positions of the grids on the oncoPrint (`x` and `y`), and widths and heights of the grids (`w` and `h`, which is measured in `npc` unit).

 Colors for different alterations are defined in `col`.
 It should be a named vector for which names